 LEGISLATION MARCY HAS INTRODUCED AND CO-SPONSORED

-H.R.
-188. The Twenty First Century Civilian Conservation Corps Act.
+The 21st Century Civilian Conservation Corps Act.
 Congresswoman Kaptur’s bill would authorize a modern version of the Civilian Conservation Corps, which was one of the most successful and popular programs in the New Deal.
 Our nation has crushing infrastructure needs, including our parks, trails, forests and waterways.
 We can address unemployment by putting people to work rebuilding our infrastructure.